Registered Dietitian approved healthy, low oxalate snacks. Along with everything you need to know about a oxalate and kidney stone prevention!

 Vitamin C and Oxalate

 Large doses of vitamin C may contribute to extra oxalate in urine.
 Oxalate is a byproduct of vitamin C metabolism.
-There are cases of very high vitamin C supplementation causing excessive amount of oxalate in urine and kidney damage08.
+There are cases of very high vitamin C supplementation causing excessive amount of oxalate in urine and kidney damage8.

 It would be difficult to ingest excess vitamin C from food, but very easy to do from supplements.
 Most multivitamins have at least 100% of your daily vitamin C. In addition, you might be getting vitamin C from supplemented orange juice, breakfast cereals, cough drops and supplements such as Emergen-C®.
 It adds up quickly!

 As always, it is best to get vitamins and minerals from food instead of supplements.
 This is easy to do for vitamin C if you are eating the recommended 5 servings of fruits and vegetables per day.
-One orange or bell pepper has almost your entire day’s worth of vitamin C. If you do choose to take supplements, I recommend limiting supplemental calcium to no more than 500 mg/day.
+One orange or bell pepper has almost your entire day’s worth of vitamin C.

 Probiotics and Oxalate